The Subfield Metric and its Application to Quantum Error Correction: The Subfield Weights and Metrics

 For $\lambda=3$, we get $d_\lambda(\mathcal{C})=7$, and the code can correct any error of $\lambda$-weight strictly less than $7/2$.
 The set of correctable errors includes up to $3$ errors from the base field $\F_4$, and single errors from $\F_{16}\setminus \F_4$, but not the combination of an error of base type and an error of roof type on different positions.

 The code $\mathcal{C}$ can be used to construct a quantum MDS code with parameters $[\![17,9,5]\!]_4$.
 Considered as a symmetric quantum code, it can correct two arbitrary errors.
-Considered as an asymmetric code, it can correct up to $3$ phase-errors or a single general error (but not the combination of a general error and a phase error on different positions).
+Considered as an asymmetric code, it can correct up to $3$ phase errors or a single general error (but not the combination of a phase error and a non-phase error on different positions).